mapbox/mason/README.md

 This command only works if the package has already been installed.
 When run it symlinks the versioned `lib`, `include`, `share`, and `bin` folders of the package into a shared structure that is unversioned.
 For example if `mason prefix libuv 0.11.29` was `./mason_packages/osx-10.10/libuv/0.11.29` then the library would become available at `./mason_packages/.link/lib/libuv.a`

-### `trigger`
+#### trigger

-In order to ensure that all prebuilt binaries are consistent and reproducible, we perform the final build and publish operation on Travis CI.
+In order to ensure that all pre-built binaries are consistent and reproducible, we perform the final build and publish operation on Travis CI.

 First set the `MASON_TRAVIS_TOKEN` environment variable.
 You can do this either by installing the `travis` gem and running `travis token` or by using `curl` to hit the Travis api directly.
 See details on this below. **WARNING: be careful to keep this token safe.
 Cycling it requires emailing support@travis-ci.com.
 Giving someone an access token is like giving them full access to your Travis account.**